-The philosophy of computational object recognition, scene understanding, machine learning, and musings on the future of computer vision.
+The philosophy of computational object recognition, machine learning, and the future of artificial intelligence.

 Tuesday, January 14, 2014